 The Academy selects up to 65 top-notch staff from around the world and gives them the opportunity to learn, meet new friends, impact children, and have fun.
-Together, they provide our athletes with the experience of a lifetime!

 *Meals, lodging and transportation provided.
 Applicants must be at least 18 years old to apply.
 Applications are accepted on a rolling basis.